TSSG/asciidoc2html-pdf/README.md

         |-- images
         `-- test.asciidoc

-The build.properties must be manually updated to match the name of the asciidoc main file in the src/ directory, and once done the document can be built with the following commands:
+The build.properties must be manually updated to match the name of the asciidoc main file in the src/ directory like the following:

+    name.project=test

+This case the document we wish to build is named test.asciidoc and is stored in the .src/ directory relative to the build.xml and build.properties files, name this to what ever you wish, and be sure to rename the ./src/test.asciidoc to match.

+### Building the Document
+The document can be built with the following commands:

 - ant html
 - ant pdf